 Creating Horizons A Project for a Better Future

-Creating Horizons (Creando Horizontes) provides educational and cultural programming to Cuban children and teenagers, and it is currently based on three different locations in Havana.
+Creating Horizons (Creando Horizontes) provides educational and cultural programming to Cuban the population in two different locations in Havana.
 Along with developing programs in several neighbourhood centres, Creating Horizons also works with children’s homes to share expertise and supplies.
-Both these centers and children’s homes nowadays receive support and would benefit from:

-The Cuban Jewish Senior Center provides basic training and primary services to more than 90 seniors, aged 65 and over.
-ORT Cuba runs this center together with a group of professionals and teachers who are responsible for all of the academic activities at the center.
+The Cuban Jewish Senior Centre provides basic training and primary services to more than 90 seniors, aged 65 and over.
+ORT Cuba runs this centre together with a group of professionals and teachers who are responsible for all of the academic activities at the centre.
 Courses on offer include Cuban literature, ethics and image, arts, Jewish and general history.

 Vocational computer training